ericrommel/python_test_automation_book/weeks/week02/section03.md

 2. [TI] Is it possible to use a tuple as a key in the dictionary?
 3. Write a function that takes a dictionary and returns a list of all the keys.
 4. Created a nested dictionary.

+ [Note] For the next two questions please refer to the previous lesson where you study Lists.
+Copying mechanism was explained there.

 5. Create a shallow copy of a nested dictionary.
 Modify the original dictionary.
 How has the shallow copy changed?
 6. Create a deep copy of a nested dictionary.
 Modify the original dictionary.
 How has the deep copy changed?
 7. Write a function that inverts a dictionary (i.e., the keys become values and the values become keys).